-- (1) A residence permit is issued on the basis of family ties to a family member of a refugee or an alien who has been issued with a residence permit on the basis of subsidiary protection, or who has enjoyed temporary protection if: - 1) the sponsor lives in Finland or has been issued with a residence permit for the purpose of moving to Finland; and - 2) the applicant is not considered a danger to public order or security or public health.
+A residence permit is issued on the basis of family ties to a family member of a refugee or an alien who has been issued with a residence permit on the basis of subsidiary protection, or who has enjoyed temporary protection if:

+1) the sponsor lives in Finland or has been issued with a residence permit for the purpose of moving to Finland; and

+2) the applicant is not considered a danger to public order or security or public health.

-- (2) If any of the circumstances specified in subsection 1(2) emerge, an overall consideration is made taking account of the sponsor's possibilities for leading a family life with the applicant in a third country.
-In the consideration, the importance of the family tie for the parties concerned shall be taken into account. - (3) If the sponsor has been granted a residence permit on the basis of subsidiary protection, and the ground for issuing the permit was an armed conflict, or if he or she has been granted a residence permit on the basis of temporary protection, account is taken in the overall consideration of the fact that there is no absolute impediment to the sponsor's return to his or her home country.
-(332/2016) - (4) Issuing a residence permit referred to in this section requires that the alien has sufficient financial resources.
-However, the requirement for sufficient financial resources does not apply if: - 1) the application for a residence permit on the basis of family ties has been submitted within three months of the date on which - a) the sponsor was served the decision that he or she has been granted asylum; or
+If any of the circumstances specified in subsection 1, paragraph 2 emerge, an overall consideration is made taking account of the sponsor's possibilities for leading a family life with the applicant in a third country.
+In the consideration, the importance of the family tie for the parties concerned shall be taken into account.

+If the sponsor has been granted a residence permit on the basis of subsidiary protection, and the ground for issuing the permit was an armed conflict, or if he or she has been granted a residence permit on the basis of temporary protection, account is taken in the overall consideration of the fact that there is no absolute impediment to the sponsor's return to his or her home country.
+(332/2016)

+Issuing a residence permit referred to in this section requires that the alien has sufficient financial resources.
+However, the requirement for sufficient financial resources does not apply if the sponsor is a minor or if:

-- b) the sponsor was served the decision that he or she has been admitted to Finland under the refugee quota; - 2) the sponsor's family was established - a) before the sponsor arrived in Finland in cases where he or she has been granted asylum; or - b) before the sponsor was admitted to Finland under the refugee quota; and - 3) family reunification is not possible in a third country to which the sponsor or family member has special ties.
+- 1) the application for a residence permit on the basis of family ties has been submitted within three months of the date on which - a) the sponsor was served the decision that he or she has been granted asylum; or - b) the sponsor was served the decision that he or she has been admitted to Finland under the refugee quota; - 2) the sponsor's family was established - a) before the sponsor arrived in Finland in cases where he or she has been granted asylum; or - b) before the sponsor was admitted to Finland under the refugee quota; and - 3) family reunification is not possible in a third country to which the sponsor or family member has special ties.

-Issue of residence permits to other family relations of beneficiaries of international or temporary protection
+Issue of residence permits to other relatives of beneficiaries of international or temporary protection

-- (1) A residence permit is issued to family relations other than family members of a refugee or an alien who has been granted a residence permit on the basis of subsidiary protection or enjoyed temporary protection, if refusing the residence permit would be unreasonable because the persons concerned intend to resume their close family life in Finland or because the family relation is fully dependent on the sponsor living in Finland.
-If the applicant is considered a danger to public order or security or public health or Finland's international relations, an overall consideration is carried out as provided in section 114(2).
-(332/2016) - (2) Issuing a residence permit referred to in this section requires that the alien has sufficient financial resources.
-However, the requirement for sufficient financial resources does not apply if the residence permit is issued to a minor sibling residing abroad of a minor who has arrived in Finland unaccompanied, if the siblings have lived together and if their parents are deceased or their whereabouts are unknown.
-(505/2016)
+A residence permit is issued to relatives other than family members of a refugee or an alien who has been granted a residence permit on the basis of subsidiary protection or enjoyed temporary protection, if refusing the residence permit would be unreasonable because the persons concerned intend to resume their close family life in Finland or because the relative is fully dependent on the sponsor living in Finland.
+If the applicant is considered a danger to public order or security or public health or Finland's international relations, an overall consideration is carried out as provided in section 114, subsection 2.
+(332/2016)

+Issuing a residence permit referred to in this section requires that the alien has sufficient financial resources.
+However, the requirement for sufficient financial resources does not apply if the sponsor is a minor.
+(1167/2022)